intel/openvino-ai-plugins-gimp/README.md

 # OpenVINO™ Plugins for GIMP

-This branch is under development. <br>Dedicated for GIMP 3, Python 3 and OpenVino.<br> :star: :star: :star: :star: are welcome.<br> Waiting for GIMP 3 to release officially.<br>|
+This branch is under development. <br>Dedicated for GIMP 3, Python 3 and OpenVino.<br> :star: :star: :star: :star: are welcome.<br>

 # Objectives